Children's book illustration: developing stories and narratives

 What level is the course and do I need any particular skills?

-This is an ideal next step course for students who have completed the introduction to characters and ideas course or who have previous experience.
-Basic drawing skills and understanding of basic terminology will be an advantage.
+This is an ideal next step course for students who have completed the Introduction to Characters and Ideas course or who have previous experience.

 How will I be taught, and will there be any work outside the class?

-You will be encouraged to develop work outside the class.
+You will be encouraged to contribute ideas and share your work with the group.
+You will also be encouraged to develop work outside the class.
 This will include research as well as idea and image development.
+Where required your tutor will discuss these with you during each session.

 Are there any other costs?
 Is there anything I need to bring?